What is Schools of Choice?

 In early April, the application for Kent County Schools of Choice will become available at this site.

-Parents need to fill out the application and return it to their choice district by the early May deadline.
+Parents need to fill out the application and return it to their choice district by May 14, 2021.

 Be sure to indicate alternate school choices on the form.
 If your district of choice doesn’t select your application in the lottery, applications of students not selected in the lottery will be automatically forwarded to the alternate choices listed on the form and/or placed on a waiting list.
 (Only submit one application per student.)